DivPatel/counterStrikeGoDeveloperMode/README.md

 ## Features

-1. Pro Level player code to paly CS more faster.
+1. Be a Pro player in CS to to play it more faster.
 2. Full control over boat.
 3. Extra money.
 4. More Weapons.